EpicGames/PixelStreamingInfrastructure/README.md

 - Increase the release cadence for the Pixel Streaming servers (to mitigate browser breaking changes sooner).
 - Encourage easier contribution of these components by Unreal Engine licensees.
-- Facilitate a more standard web release mechanism (e.g. NPM packages or similar... coming soon).
+- Facilitate a more standard web release mechanism.
 - Grant a permissive license to distribute and modify this code wherever you see fit (MIT licensed).

 ## Repository contents